 Design

-The stadium layout, with the the Bay Bridge peaking out beyond left field, is gorgeous.
-Unfortunately, it is only visible from some areas.
-It was not visible from our seats in upper deck behind home plate, but we had an amazing view in our second visit.
-The most popular feature of the ballpark is the right field wall, which opens to McCovey Cove where kayakers wait for home run balls.
-The Coca-Cola bottle and large glove in left field add a nice touch and also serve as a play area.
-The hills in the background really finish out the beautiful scenic view.
+The stadium design is stunning, with the Bay Bridge peeking out beyond left field—a gorgeous backdrop that’s visible from certain areas of the park.
+Unfortunately, it wasn’t in view from our upper deck seats behind home plate during our first visit, but we enjoyed an amazing vantage point the second time around.
+The most iconic feature of Oracle Park is the right field wall, which opens to McCovey Cove, where kayakers eagerly wait to catch home run balls.
+In left field, the Coca-Cola bottle and giant glove add a whimsical touch and double as part of the kids’ play area.
+The rolling hills in the distance complete the beautiful, scenic atmosphere that makes this ballpark truly special.

-We were able to easily access all the main areas of the stadium (unlike Dodger Stadium), which allowed us to check out all the stadium had to offer!
-The main level is the only one that fully wraps around as the upper levels are cutoff to allow for the open bay view.
+We were able to easily access all the main areas of the stadium, giving us the chance to explore everything Oracle Park has to offer.
+The main concourse is the only level that fully wraps around the field, as the upper levels are intentionally cut off to preserve the open bay views.

-The design around the scoreboard is cool looking and visible from most areas.
-Unfortunately, the score itself is very small and hard to read.
+The design surrounding the scoreboard is stylish and visible from most parts of the stadium.
+Unfortunately, the actual score display is quite small and can be difficult to read from a distance.

 Location

-AT&T Park is located right along the bay in South Beach of downtown San Fran with a remarkable view of the Bay Bridge.
-The scenery around the ballpark is beautiful with palm trees planted around the entrances.
+Oracle Park is perfectly positioned along the bay in the South Beach neighborhood of downtown San Francisco, offering remarkable views of the Bay Bridge.
+The scenery around the ballpark is equally beautiful, with palm trees lining the entrances and adding to the vibrant, coastal atmosphere.

 Concessions